-Additional Information: 1 year; 1 credit; 3 college credits, course weight = 1.12

-Spanish 2510 is a college level course designed to expand on the language skills mastered in Spanish III.
+Final Assessment: JCC Final Exam Additional Information: 1 year; 1 credit; 3 college credits, course weight = 1.12 Spanish 2510 is a college level course designed to expand on the language skills mastered in Spanish 3.
 There will be a review of basic and complex grammatical and pronunciation patterns, intensive vocabulary expansion through literary and non-literary readings, and extensive conversation practice.

-JCC Spanish - SPA 2520
+JCC Spanish 2520 - SPA 2520

-Prerequisites: Completion of Spanish 2510.

-Additional Information: 1 year; 1 credit; 3 college credits, course weight = 1.12

-Spanish 2520 is a college level course designed to review and expand on the language skills and cultural proficiencies mastered in SPA 2510.
+Prerequisites: Completion of JCC Spanish 2510.
+Students must meet JCC established Accuplacer requirements to be enrolled in this course.
+Final Assessment: JCC Final Exam Additional Information: 1 year; 1 credit; 3 college credits, course weight = 1.12 Spanish 2520 is a college level course designed to review and expand on the language skills and cultural proficiencies mastered in SPA 2510.
 There will be a review of basic and complex grammatical and pronunciation patterns, acquisition of possibly new morphology, intensive vocabulary expansion through literary and non-literary readings, and extensive conversation practice.

-FINE ARTS

-Studio Art

-It is a survey studio course where students experience making a variety of two and three dimensional art.
-There are no prerequisites and acts as the high school requirement for one credit of fine arts for graduation.

-Draw & Paint I

-Prerequisites: Studio in Art Final Assessment: Final Project

-Additional Information: 1 year; 1 credit; course weight = 1.00.
+FINE ARTS Studio Art Prerequisites: None Final Assessment: Final Project Additional Information: 1 year; 1 credit, course weight = 1.00 Studio in Art is designed to introduce students to visual communication and creative expression using a variety of art media.
+Students are instructed in the fundamentals of drawing, painting, and two-and three-dimensional design.
+Projects are completed using drawing and painting media, photography, printmaking, fibers, clay, and a variety of sculpting materials.
+This course is for the student who loves all forms of art making.
+Drawing & Painting 1 Prerequisites: Studio in Art Final Assessment: Final Project Additional Information: 1 year; 1 credit; course weight = 1.00.
 Grades 10, 11, & 12; Portfolio review.

 In this course, students begin to explore a variety of subject matters and themes including still life, nature, landscape, and the human form.
 Students work from observation and from photographic sources.
 They will begin to explore a variety of medium including the use of graphite, colored pencil, pen & ink, watercolor, and acrylic paint.
 Direct observation drawing will be stressed in the first quarter and throughout various painting experiences.
 Students will study the work of accomplished artists, good design practices, composition, and art history as it relates to the lesson.
 Aesthetic qualities and the elements and principles of art will be part of each assignment.
 Students are required to keep a portfolio of their work including a sketchbook and finished artwork.
+Drawing & Painting 2 Prerequisites: Studio in Art and Drawing and Painting 1 Final Assessment: Final Project Additional Information: 1 year; 1 credit, course weight = 1.00.
+Grades 10, 11, & 12; Portfolio review.